neopragma/provision-ubuntu-16.04-scalatrain/README.md

 git clone http://github.com/neopragma/provision-ubuntu-16.04-javatrain
 ```

 <h3>3.
 Change to the repo directory and run the setup Script</h3>

 ```shell
 cd provision-ubuntu-16.04-javatrain
 ./setup
 ```

+<h3>4.
+Complete manual configuration steps

+Consult the ```help.html``` file to see how to complete the installation and configuration of the environment.
+The ```setup``` script copies that file to the Desktop folder of the Ubuntu instance.